26 Pretty Outdoor Easter Decorations

 Add a touch of sweetness to your outdoor Easter decor!
 Instead of a wreath, hang a fun jelly bean monogram on your front door for spring.
 Paint a papier-mache letter (available at crafts stores) using acrylic paint.
 For a single-color decoration, match the paint color to the jelly beans; if you want a multicolor decoration, mix pastel jelly beans and a single color of paint for the letter.
 Once the paint is dry, hot-glue the jelly beans to the front of the letter and let dry.
 Hot-glue a ribbon to the back of the letter to create a hanging loop, and hang on your front door.
 Try hanging in a large window for a cute Easter window decoration.

 Editor's Tip: To protect the candy and make the decoration last year after year, spray it with a clear-coat finish and let dry before hanging.

 This stunning Easter wreath celebrates the beauty of fresh tulips and dyed eggs.
 Simply fill a colored Easter basket with fresh flowers, greenery, and branches.
 Attach colored hollow eggs with glue and tie with a ribbon.

 A cluster of pastel Easter eggs works as a festive decoration for your front door.
-Wrap plastic foam egg shapes (available at crafts supply stores) with crepe paper, and secure the ends with glue or a small straight pin.
+Wrap plastic foam egg shapes ($5, Joann) with crepe paper, and secure the ends with glue or a small straight pin.
 Add ribbon, secured with small straight pins, and leave a long end for tying.
 Gather the eggs at various lengths, and tie the ribbons together.
 Finish with a pretty bow, then hang the decoration from a removable adhesive hook or wreath hanger.